digimead/sbt-dependency-manager/README.md

 SBT source code is really simple to read and simple to extend :-)

 *IMPORTANT.
 You may fetch artifacts only for those plugins that were added via ```addSbtPlugin``` as jar files.
 Source code of dynamicaly compiled plugins or dependencies are not fetched.
-That is expected.*
+This is expected.*

 This readme cover all plugin functionality, even if it is written in broken english (would you have preferred well written russian :-) Please, correct it, if you find something inappropriate.